sevenysw/MathGeo2022/README.md

 * python_segy

-A Denoised CNN is use for attenuation of random noise, linear noise and multiples.
+A Denoised CNN is use for attenuation of random noise.

 Reference: